 About the Moderator

 She frequently presents and publishes about libraries and service-learning and has consulted on the library’s role in community engagement with many institutions.
 She has served on the planning committees for the Colloquium on Libraries and Service Learning as well as the Midwest Campus Compact Conference.
 She was a 2016 Emerging Engagement Scholar.
 At UNI she is liaison librarian for the Office of Community Engagement and has served on the Service-learning Institute Planning Committee, Civic Action Planning Team, and Quality Initiative Project Implementation Committee.
 As a new OER librarian, she is interested in educational accessibility and affordability.

-Maureen Barry is a librarian at Bowling Green State University.
+Maureen Barry, founder of SLL Blog, is a librarian at Bowling Green State University.
 Prior to that she was First Year Experience Librarian at Wright State University.
 She earned her MLS at The University of North Carolina at Chapel Hill in May 2005.
 She discovered her love for service learning in 2007 when she and a colleague integrated a service learning component into a for-credit information literacy course at Wright State University.
 Since then, she has developed her knowledge and experience with service learning collaborations in several capacities.

 In her own words: “It took more than 5 years, but I finally discovered my professional voice – the expertise I can develop and share with other librarians.
 In the past two years, I integrated four different service learning models into information literacy instruction.
 I researched, presented, and wrote articles about service learning (SL) whenever and where ever someone would let me.
 I made a difference in my community.
 I developed meaningful relationships with students, faculty and community partners.
 Although SL is discussed infrequently in our field, I met (virtually) other librarians interested in service learning who will be asked to contribute to this blog.
 And I can’t wait to do more!
 Consider this blog a place to learn more about service learning concepts, its connections to information literacy and libraries and models for integrating SL into our work.”